 The OEM-specified object shall include a type property if the object:

-- Is not contained in an array of objects. - Is contained in the first object within an array of objects. - In subsequent array members containing an OEM-specified object, whose type is different from the first array member.
+- · Is not contained in an array of objects. - · Is contained in the first object within an array of objects. - Is contained in subsequent objects within an array of objects, whose type is different from the first array member.